 The performance regime will operate by reference to a number of parameters which are specified in the relevant Framework Track Access Agreement or the Track Access Agreement (as applicable).
 The parameters specified will reflect a reasonable expectation of each party's measured performance over a defined period.
 Ultimately, this will be determined on the basis of actual performance data but initial parameters have been set on the basis of a modelling exercise.
-These will apply until the regime has been recalibrated in accordance with the HS1 Passenger Access Terms.
-The HS1 Passenger Access Terms provides that the parameters will be recalibrated no later than 30 November 2011 by reference to performance on HS1 during the 13 periods immediately preceding 1 July 2011.
-The Infrastructure Manager is currently undertaking an exercise with the passenger operators to recalibrate the parameters.
-Although there is an equivalent provision in the HS1 Freight Access Terms, the Infrastructure Manager does not intend to carry out an equivalent recalibration exercise at this stage because freight operations have only recently been introduced on HS1 and so there is insufficient historical data to recalibrate the performance values.

-In addition to this initial review, the performance regime can be reviewed after a material change or if another TOC's performance regime is revised.
+A recalibration exercise took place in 2011 with the Train Operators in accordance with the provision contained in Clause 9, Section 8 of the HS1 Passenger Access Terms.
+Calculations were made using actual data from the most recent 12 months available at the time of the review.
+The results were largely consistent with the existing regime, and on balance it was agreed that the existing regime should be retained because it better incentivised all parties to minimise delays and cancellation on the HS1 network.
+In addition to the review, the performance regime can be reviewed after a material change or if another TOC's performance regime is revised.
 A material change for this purpose would include a physical modification to HS1, an increase or decrease of more than 4% in the number of train movements (excluding any changes as a result of Olympic Games 2012) or a significant change in the performance of the rolling stock operated by the TOC.